Introduction

 It all comes down to God’s grace and our obedience, the latter of which cannot happen without proper interpretation.

-The author, on 10/22/2012, appeared to have affirmed that saving obedience (in faith) to Christ is based on “proper” interpretation (and following) of scripture.
+The author, on 10/22/2012, appeared to have affirmed that saving obedience (in faith) to Christ is based on the “proper” interpretation (and following) of scripture.
 His 9/12/2012, 9:23 PM, reply affirmed his stance that Christians in “denominations” are lost and bound for hell.

 Conclusion